-During the six months ended June 30, 2017, the Company performed geotechnical investigations, assessments and test work required for an updated feasibility study on the Project.
-The work completed included: X-ray Transmission ("XRT") recovery of diamonds from Star pyroclastic kimberlite, ore processing data review, diamond parcel characterization, kimberlite particle size analysis and overburden removal investigations (See SGF News Release dated March 6, 2017).
+During the nine months ended September 30, 2017, the Company also performed geotechnical investigations, assessments and test work that would be required for an updated feasibility study on the Project.
+The work completed during this period included X-ray Transmission ("XRT") recovery of diamonds from Star pyroclastic kimberlite, ore processing data review, diamond parcel characterization, kimberlite particle size analysis and overburden removal investigations (See SGF News Release dated March 6, 2017).
 These programs investigate the use of new technology for the efficient excavation of the open pit and improvements to the flow-sheet of the diamond processing plant, while simultaneously reducing pre-production capital costs and the time to initial diamond production.

 In January 2017, the Company was informed by the Saskatchewan Minister of Environment that additional consultation is required between the government and First Nation and Métis communities for the government to meet its legal obligation with respect to duty to consult and accommodate process (See SGF News Release dated January 26, 2017).
-Since that time, the government proceeded with a work plan that they anticipate will enable them to complete this required consultation process during the third quarter of 2017.
+Since that time, the government proceeded with a work plan that enabled them to make significant progress by end of the third quarter of 2017.
 The Ministry has indicated to Shore that once consultations with potentially impacted First Nation and Métis communities are completed, all pertinent information will be reviewed before a decision is made under The Environmental Assessment Act.
 The Canadian Environmental Assessment Agency previously announced an Environmental Assessment Decision for the proposed Project in which the federal Environment Minister indicated that the Project "is not likely to cause significant adverse environmental effects when the mitigation measures described in the Comprehensive Study Report are taken into account" (See SGF News Release dated December 3, 2014).